Home Document Organizer

 - Medical records

-Paperwork and file organization in your home office starts with choosing the right system.
+Paperwork and file organization in your home office start with choosing the right system.
 Once you know what you and your family need to keep (and for how long), you’ll be able to create the best file categories and stay organized.
 Here’s everything you need to know to get started.